jnqnfe/pulse-binding-rust/pulse-binding/README.md

 flag (listed within this crates’ toml file) to disable functionality for versions of the PulseAudio client library that are too new for you.
 (This compatibility layer targets the entire PA client C API, and you will naturally encounter problems where mismatching version support with the version of PA on your systems).
-See the overall project `README` for further details.
+See the overall project `COMPATIBILITY.md` file for further details.